 Looking for other ways to talk about things that bother you?
-You can also use me fastidia (it upsets me), me agobia (it overwhelms me) or me preocupa (it worries me).
+You can also use these:

-For example, if you spent all morning cleaning your house after a party, you might later complain to a friend, “Fue un rollo” (It was a pain in the neck).
+For example, if you spent all morning cleaning your house after a party, you might later complain to a friend like this:

 Literally “heavy,” this adjective is commonly used to describe annoying people and things.
-For example, you could say something like “El día ha sido muy pesado” to express that you’ve been having a long or difficult day.
+To express that you’ve been having a long or difficult day, you could say:

 Sometimes you just have to let it all out.
 Feeling angry?
 These adjectives will help you make yourself understood.

 These two adjectives both mean “angry.”
-In my experience, enfadado is more common in Spain, while enojado is generally used in Latin America.
+In my experience, enfadado/a is more common in Spain, while enojado/a is generally used in Latin America.